 Hydrochlorothiazide to check that there are no problems with your blood, liver or kidneys.

 Lisinopril and Hydrochlorothiazide with alcohol

-You should not drink alcohol while being treated with this medicine, because it will further worsen
+You should not drink alcohol while being treated with this medicine, because in some cases alcohol

 You must tell your doctor if you think you are (or might become) pregnant.
 Your doctor will normally